 - Coffee and tea (caffeinated and decaffeinated)

-- Alcohol (even wine) as it relaxes the sphincter valve and also stimulates the production of acid in the stomach.
+- Alcohol (even wine) because it relaxes the sphincter valve and also stimulates the production of acid in the stomach.

 - Soda (pop) and all carbonated beverages as the bubbles will expand in the stomach, which creates pain and pressure.